notacouch/notacouch.com/blog/diamond-guide-2000-do-things-different.md

 - This is the only table-based work I was able to reference.
 - It was real, this stuff really used to happen.
 - Achieving pixel perfect, cross-browser, cross-platform compatible design was a thing even back when table-based layout was the methodology of the time.
-- What we were taught made anything novel less challenging.
+- Something that stuck with us for life:

-Our employer, <a href="https://www.linkedin.com/in/rajgoel/">Raj Goel</a>, made it part of the Brainlink way to never do the same thing twice.
-After getting ramped up yes you should have libraries, clips of code, etc. handy, but we would try to do things differently with every project.
-This principle has stuck with me ever since.
-To this day I continue to bake learning and trying new things into my work.
+Our boss, <a href="https://www.linkedin.com/in/rajgoel/">Raj Goel</a>, made it part of the Brainlink way to never do the same thing twice.
+After getting ramped up yes you should have libraries, clips of code, etc. handy, but we would try to do things differently in every project.
+This principle stuck with me -- to this day I continue to bake learning and trying new things into my work.